 Shepherd’s Purse – this herb is an amazing blood coagulant and vasoconstrictor.
 Arrests internal and external bleeding after childbirth virtually immediately.
 High in oxytocin, it will help the uterus contract to clamp off blood vessels.
 This herb is best in its fresh form, but for this application, dried is just fine.

-Self-Heal – as the name suggests, this herb is noted for its wound-healing capabilities.
+Comfrey Leaf – this herb is one of the best healers in the plant world and is noted for its wound-healing capabilities.

 Garlic – Herbal antibiotic.
 It is one of the most effective anti-microbial plants available, acting on bacteria, viruses, and fungus, as well as alimentary parasites.
 Stimulates, builds and supports the immune system.
 Garlic is also helpful in increasing clotting time in the blood.
 One of the best herbs ever!